 - WV Higher Education Grant

 - Overall GPA of at least 2.0 at end of spring.
 If necessary, the summer semester can be used to meet the GPA requirement.

-- More information is available at the WV Higher Education Grant website
+- More information is available on the WV Higher Education Grant website

 - How do I buy textbooks?

-- If students have more financial aid than direct costs, they can use their refund to purchase books.
+- If students have more financial aid than billable (direct) costs, they can use their refund to purchase books.
 For future semesters, students can utilize the Bookstore Program to preorder books with their anticipated refunds

-- This FAFSA asks for my family's 2019 taxes, and our financial resources has reduced significantly since our 2018 taxes.
+- This FAFSA asks for my family's 2019 taxes, and our financial resources has reduced significantly since then.
 What do I do?

-- Visit the Family Contribution Appeal page for instructions on how to request and complete the appeal for 2022-2023.
+- Visit the Family Contribution Appeal webpage for instructions on how to request and complete the appeal for 2022-2023.
 The appeal will allow students to let us know that their financial situation has changed.

 - How do I submit outside scholarships and 529 college savings plan payments to WVU?

-- All scholarships and 529 payments should go to the Mountaineer Hub.
+- All scholarships and 529 payments should go to the WVU Hub.
 All payments made to WVU should include the student's name and WVU ID number.
-Visit our Payments page for more information.
+Visit our Payments webpage for detailed instructions and mailing addresses.

-- What is the Mountaineer Hub Peer Educator Program?
+- What is the WVU Hub Peer Educator Program?

-- This program provides students access to trained student employees who can help
+- This program provides students access to trained student employees who can answer

-answer questions about common financial concerns, including how to complete a
+questions about common financial concerns, including how to complete a FAFSA,

 First-Time Loan Borrowers

-- First-time student loan borrowers (for subsidized and unsubsidized loans) must complete TWO requirements:
+- First-time student loan borrowers (for subsidized and unsubsidized loans) must complete TWO requirements found under Checklists:

-- June 1: Student health insurance waiver is available at Student Health Insurance website
+- June 1: Student health insurance waiver is available on the Student Health Insurance website

 - Sign up for direct deposit of refunds

 - July 5: Students with balance receive a notification of fall charges